Batiki: Geography

 The presence of nests of the critically endangered hawksbill sea turtle has been recorded on the island.

 History

 The island was devastated by Cyclone Winston in 2016, with Naigani village being affected the most.
 The high chief of Batiki since January 2012, Torau Ni Bau Ratu Inoke Tuidelaibatiki Virivirilau, died on 4 February 2017.

 Demographics

 Batiki had a population of 324 people as of the 1966 census, and 483 as of the 2007 census.
+At the most recent census in 2017, Batiki had a population of 216.

 Economy

 The main source of income is from copra, pandanus (voivoi), small-scale farming, and fishing, with fish being sold to the markets in Suva.
 There is a sea cucumber fishery, which mainly involves male youths.
 By 1987 a commercial seaweed farm was established on Batiki.
 As of 2009 there were 42 farms on Batiki, with a total area of 13 hectares.

 Another important source of income for the locals is the Bula Batiki coconut oil firm, whose products are made from the island's bountiful coconut palms.
 This business was started in 2015 by a British man named Callum Drummond, known as Kelevi by the islanders, when he won a grant from Cardiff University for the project.
 The two other co-founders are Ellis Williams and Tim McKee.
 In 2020 a coconut oil processing plant designed by CAUKIN Studio was built at Yavu village.